 How do you treat the Clinical Endocannabinoid System (CECD)?

 The way to treat CECD is by improving the “tone” of your ECS, which is the term used by Dr. Russo to describe this broad-focused, yet poorly understood, bodily system.
-Dr. Russo has a few helpful tips people can use in their daily lives to improve the functioning of their ECS and combat endocannabinoid system deficiency symptoms. the symptoms of CECD.
+Dr. Russo has a few helpful tips people can use in their daily lives to improve the functioning of their ECS and combat endocannabinoid system deficiency symptoms.
 The most basic things you can do to improve your tone are to get a good amount of sleep and eat a healthy diet.

 In addition to those basics, you should exercise regularly and try to live a stress-free life (as much as you can during this pandemic).
 Tied into a proper diet, you should seek to cultivate a healthy gut microbiome which can mean consuming both pre-and probiotics.
 Finally, you should look into your family health history, as there are genetic components to the ECS.